If meetings were an investment, how can you as CEO improve the ROI?

 As a top leader of your company, your time is precious and getting the most out of your workday requires time discipline and efforts to generate the greatest possible value for your organisation.1 Then, why do so many directors and board members spend their time in inefficient and unproductive meetings?

-According to meeting expert, Paul Axtell "meetings are at the heart of an effective organisation, and each meeting is an opportunity to clarify issues, set new directions, sharpen focus, create alignment, and move objectives forward".2 This makes meetings, most of the times, the instrument of choice for leaders.
-Tobias Häckermann, CEO of Sherpany points out "meetings are the most often used leadership instrument" and explains that "it's the instrument we use as managers, as directors, as leaders to ultimately achieve our overall goals, to lead our teams towards achieving these goals, and if this instrument is getting dysfunctional, we will ultimately not achieve our goals which will result in frustration for everyone involved."
+According to meeting expert, Paul Axtell "meetings are at the heart of an effective organisation, and each meeting is an opportunity to clarify issues, set new directions, sharpen focus, create alignment, and move objectives forward".2 This makes meetings, most of the time, the instrument of choice for leaders.
+Tobias Häckermann, CEO of Sherpany points out that "meetings are the most often used leadership instrument" and explains that "it's the instrument we use as managers, as directors, as leaders to ultimately achieve our overall goals, to lead our teams towards achieving these goals, and if this instrument is getting dysfunctional, we will ultimately not achieve our goals which will result in frustration for everyone involved."

 Studies are showing that meetings today represent a key tool in determining a company's success: in the past 50 years, meetings have been increasing in number and duration.3